I’ve had a website in one-form-or-another for nearly twenty years now—an eternity in the online world.

 - Backpacking: A Beginners Primer – A good start for learning to backpack.
 Written on the more conservative side for those starting.
 It doesn’t mean you go heavy, but it doesn’t say that you hike with a 3 oz book bag and no rain gear either.
 Has a basic checklist.

-- How to find a good campsite is something closing related to finding a good place to go.
-With a few simple techniques, an appropriate campsite can be found.
+- How to find a good campsite is something closely related to finding a good place to go.
+With a few simple techniques, an appropriate campsite can be located.

 - And it is a lot easier to find a place to go and find a good campsite if you have some basic navigation skills.
 The Columbia River Orienteering Club puts out an excellent YouTube series of navigation basics: Map reading, compass use, orienteering, GPS use, and even using smartphone apps.
 Highly recommended.